 Motor Vehicle Forfeiture

 Generally speaking, a person charged with DWI can face motor vehicle forfeiture in a situation in which he or she faces a driver’s license revocation or a driving while impaired charge for the third time in a ten year period.
 However, there are instances in which a person can face motor vehicle forfeiture on a second time license revocation or DWI charge.
+This complex situation can bring up a lot of questions and the answers can come from an experienced DUI Lawyer Minneapolis.

 Pursuant to the Minnesota motor vehicle forfeiture law, a law enforcement officer actually has the legal authority to seize the motor vehicle of a driver suspected of DWI at the time of the arrest.
 Following the seizure itself, the police, prosecuting attorney or its agent will serve notice of intent to seek a forfeiture of the motor vehicle.